shaynababe/chromeOSLinux_test/README.md

 ![](https://github.com/user/banner.png)
 ![banner](https://user-images.githubusercontent.com/120763310/208612080-3d83f547-7416-4276-8927-8e5535b8031d.png)
 # This is not compatible with crouton shell scripts and the new files need to be copied to your crosh shell /usr/local/bin is using this ie .../bin/chroots cp ./bin/* /usr/local/bin
-test5 has update targets for enlighten WM e7 is not gone also gtk-extra has been update from 2016 or 2023 for gtk3 install if you have old crouton scritps you can save them via tar or cp ie sudo tar -czf bin.tar.gz . or sudo mkdir old sudo cp * old
+test5 has update targets for enlighten WM e7 is now gone also gtk-extra has been update from 2016 or 2023 for gtk3 install if you have old crouton scritps you can save them via tar or cp ie sudo tar -czf bin.tar.gz . or sudo mkdir old sudo cp * old
 # your usr/local/bin should only have 2 files test5 and mnt.sh
 #